Wolayita Zone: Mass media

-The Wolayita Zone Administration has made great strides in the social, economic and political spheres over the years in its efforts to achieve rapid and sustainable economic growth by developing a long-term and medium-term plan to alleviate poverty and backwardness and improve the public's access to various media resources.
+The Wolaita Zone Administration has made great strides in the social, economic and political spheres over the years in its efforts to achieve rapid and sustainable economic growth by developing a long-term and medium-term plan to alleviate poverty and backwardness and improve the public's access to various media resources.
 The mass media in wolaita consist of radio, television and the Internet, which remain under the control of the Ethiopian government, as well as private newspapers and magazines.
-The radio broadcasting stations in Sodo include Radio wogeta 96.6 and Radio fana 99.9.
+The radio broadcasting stations in Wolaita Sodo include Radio wogeta 96.6 and Radio fana 99.9.

 Satellite television has been very popular in Ethiopia for many years.
-In addition to this, Wolaita Tv which made Wolayita Zone accessible to the cultural and historical information of the people of the zone by investing heavily in various media outlets due to the lack of television media in the area.
+In addition to this, Wolaita Tv which made Wolaita Zone accessible to the cultural and historical information of the people of the zone by investing heavily in various media outlets due to the lack of television media in the area.

 Education

 Education is a key to ensuring the sustainable socio-economic and political development of a country.
-Wolaita Zone, in Ethiopia's Southern Nations, Nationalities, and Peoples' Region (SNNPR), is a rural and thickly inhabited area.
+Wolaita Zone, in Ethiopia's South Ethiopia Regional State, is a rural and thickly inhabited area.
 The educational system is struggling to provide excellent instruction and assistance, and secondary schools are in limited supply.
 To this end to improve education system in the Zone, Zonal education department working with Scotland’s leading international education charity.
 This organization working to improve education across sub-Saharan Africa and beyond.

 In Wolaita, there are schools that are among the oldest in Ethiopia; for instance, the Dubbo Our Lady’s Catholic School and Ligaba Aba-Sebsib school, which were established in 1933 and 1945, respectively.

-Wolaita Sodo University (WSU, established in 2007, is a public higher education institution located in Sodo.
+Wolaita Sodo University (WSU), established in 2007, is a public higher education institution located in Wolaita Sodo.
 The university has been engaged in teaching/learning, research and community services.
 The university has campuses in different areas, such as in Gandaba, Otona and Dawuro Tarcha Campuses.

+There are different government and private colleges are opened in Wolaita Zone.
 Wolayta sodo Agricultural College This college was established in 2001.
 It is technical and vocational training centre established in Wolaita Sodo city.
-In addition to these, Sodo city schools include Wolaita Sodo Secondary & preparatory school, Wolaita Liqa School and also Bogale Walelu Secondary and Preparatory School.
+In addition to these, Wolaita Sodo city schools include Wolaita Sodo Secondary & preparatory school, Wolaita Liqa School and also Bogale Walelu Secondary and Preparatory School.